 Click here to read more from Mike Penrose on how we’re working together to drive change in Assam through our Commitment and Improving Lives programme, which covers a quarter of tea estates in Assam and is the biggest of its kind in the region.

-This vision sets out the shared principles and collective goals that we as buyers, packers, producers and concerned stakeholders, commit to upholding and pursuing in support of the children, women and their families in the Assam tea gardens.
+The Women, Children and Families in Assam Commitment sets out the shared principles and collective goals that we as concerned stakeholders in the tea supply chain, including producers and buyers, commit to upholding and pursuing in support of the children, women and their families in the Assam tea estates.

-The research included extensive consultation with tea garden workers and their children, tea garden management, healthcare professionals, childcare providers, civil society organisations, trade unions, representatives from tea industry associations, international tea buyers, and government representatives.
+The programme’s research included extensive consultation with tea estate workers and their children, tea estate management, healthcare professionals, childcare providers, civil society organisations, trade unions, representatives from tea industry associations, international tea buyers, and government representatives.

 - To respect human rights, and to promote respect for human rights, across the supply chain

 - To act in the best interests of the child

 - To uphold the principle of the equality between women and men, and boys and girls

 - To work as individual organisations, and collectively, to achieve lasting change for the tea sector